-AI-powered language learning apps, virtual tutors, and chatbots can adapt content and exercises on learners' proficiency based levels, providing scaffold input tailored their needs. to By examining how AI technologies delivery facilitate the of comprehensible input and promote language acquisition among L2 learners, researchers can assess the effectiveness of these tools in enhancing core language competencies such as reading, writing, speaking, and listening.
+AI-powered language learning apps, virtual tutors, and chatbots can adapt content and exercises based on learners' proficiency levels, providing scaffold input their tailored to needs.
+Bv examining how AI technologies delivery facilitate the of comprehensible input and promote language acquisition among L2 learners, researchers can assess the effectiveness of these tools in enhancing core language competencies such as reading, writing, speaking, and listening.